benjaminorthner/trackTheBlueprint/README.md

 You can upload this file inside the Legacy Migaku settings, on the page _Learning Status_ by clicking on the import word data _From Backup_ button.

 Note that the word list contains both the words and the single characters up to and including the specified level.
-I include the single characters as well because otherwise its a bit annoying that Migaku marks them as unknown.
+I include the single characters as well because otherwise it's a bit annoying that Migaku marks them as unknown.

 # For Programmers